Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-demo/ldes-client-persistence/README.md

 ...
 ```

-#### 4. Restart the Workflow and stop when a fragment was processed
+#### 4. Restart the Workflow and stop when another fragment was processed
 Restart the workflow as described [here](../../../support/context/workflow/README.md#starting-a-workflow).

 When the queue hits 500 members, stop the workflow again.